What Should Be Regarded as

 There is yet another category of information that relates to the behavior of the boat.
 The data mentioned above is simply the static data based on the upright at-rest condition.

 The following is data is calculated with the vessel at various heel angles and is also to be considered essential.
 Oddly, it is quite unusual to find much meaningful data published on stability and performance.
-This should be considered to be essential information, so should be provided
+This should be considered to be essential information, so should be provided within the Estimating Plans or Building Plans, or should be readily available on request.

-or Righting Lever.
+- Stability Curve: This is the curve of righting arms.
+The curve is usually expressed in feet or meters along the vertical axis, and in degrees along the horizontal axis.
+With the vessel upright, the curve is at zero.
+As the boat heels, the center of buoyancy moves outboard, while the center of gravity remains stationary.
+This creates a Righting Arm or Righting Lever.
 It is the horizontal distance between the upward buoyant force and the downward force of gravity.
 The Righting Moment at any point on the curve is simply the product of the righting arm at that point (length) times the vessel's displacement (weight).
 In other words, Force times Distance equals Moment.
-The result is conventionally expressed in foot-lbs, or in newton-meters
+The result is conventionally expressed in foot-lbs., or in newton-meters in the same way as would be the torque applied by a wrench.

 - Dellenbaugh Angle: This is the angle that the vessel is presumed to heel given a force of 1 pound per square foot on the sails, assuming they were all sheeted flat amidships.
 It is an approximation only, and is based on the upright stability characteristics of the vessel.
-Being a very common and easily done calculation, it is highly useful as a preliminary
+Being a very common and easily done calculation, it is highly useful as a preliminary tool for comparing one vessel to another in terms of a boat's relative power to carry sail.
+Good descriptions of this calculation along with graphs of what is to be typically expected are given in texts by Skene, Larsson & Eliasson, and Henry & Miller.
+Alternately you can download our PDF that explains the Dellenbaugh Angle and Other Sail Area Calculations.

-Of course, these “predictions” only consider the boat at rest in calm water -- they do not predict how the boat will behave when it is in motion in a seaway.
-Nevertheless, these are the standard means of comparing one boat to another, and for such purpose they are highly valuable.
+Of course, these "predictions" only consider the boat at rest in calm water -- they do not predict how the boat will behave when it is in motion in a seaway.
+Nevertheless, these are a useful standard means of comparing one boat to another, and for such purpose they are highly valuable.
 So if your boat heels differently when in motion than the equations predict, it is to be expected...!

 Given a hydrostatics program that is capable of performing a stability analysis using a static wave form, a much closer approximation of the amount of heel with the vessel in motion can be achieved.
-In spite of being considerably more accurate, a wave-form analysis will not necessarily provide a good comparison with other vessels for which the stability curve will have been prepared
+In spite of being considerably more accurate, a wave-form analysis will not necessarily provide a good comparison with other vessels for which the stability curve will have been prepared using flat water.

 The Stability Curve